codekudzu/markdown/README.md

 <!-- Ordered List -->
 ### Ordered List
+To create an ordered list, add line items with numbers followed by periods.
+The numbers don’t have to be in numerical order, but the list should start with the number one.

 1. Item 1
 1. Item 2
 1. Item 3

 <!-- Inline Code Block -->
+## Code
+To denote a word or phrase as code, enclose it in backticks (`).
 `<p>This is a paragraph</p>`

 <!-- Images -->